 Along the way, take a moment to stop at Lembongan Village underneath the massive banyan tree surrounded by temples and shrines.

-This is where a good portion of the seaweed farmers live, giving Nusa Lembongan a healthy ratio of tourists to locals.
+This is where a good portion of the seaweed farmers live which gives Nusa Lembongan, Bali a healthy ratio of tourists to locals.

-Seaweed farming is an important industry on Nusa Lembongan & one of the most unique things to do in Nusa Lembongan.
+Seaweed farming is an important industry on Nusa Lembongan, Bali & the most unique on our list of what to do in Nusa Lembongan.

 Don’t miss the opportunity to visit the working seaweed farms on the south of the island at Laguna Bay – check out our Nusa Lembongan seaweed farm photographs for more information.